krishnahanda484/finetuning_personal_dataset/README.md

     tokenizer.add_special_tokens({'pad_token': tokenizer.eos_token})

 tokenized_train_dataset = [tokenizer(t) for t in train_dataset['train']['text']]

 Tokenization converts raw text into numerical tokens that the model can process.

-Model Preparation for Fine-Tuning
+6. Model Preparation for Fine-Tuning

 Prepare the model for fine-tuning with LoRA by enabling gradient checkpointing and applying the LoRA configuration:

-python
-Copy code
 from peft import LoraConfig, get_peft_model, prepare_model_for_kbit_training

 model.gradient_checkpointing_enable()